Hazard Notification System (HANS) for Volcanoes

 Analysis:

 Kīlauea has been erupting episodically since December 23, 2024, primarily from two vents (north and south) in Halema‘uma‘u.
-Eruptive episodes, which can last up to 12 hours, are separated by pauses that can be as long as over two weeks.
+Eruptive episodes, which generally last for less than 12 hours, are separated by pauses that can be as long as over two weeks.

 HVO continues to closely monitor Kīlauea and is in contact with Hawai‘i Volcanoes National Park and the Hawai‘i County Civil Defense Agency about eruptive hazards.